karthik/life-hacks/travel.md

 ![](http://core0.staticworld.net/images/article/2014/05/netgear_trek-100266044-large.png)

+This extremely useful device has a built in plug (or use USB power), can take Ethernet or connect to wifi and is fairly small.

 a) Plug ethernet cable into your router, plug router into wall.
 DONE
 b) Plug router into wall.
 Connect to router and go through the splash page once.
 DONE.